๐๏ธ Architecture

 - Validating required parameters and paths

-- Selecting the pipeline and workflow engine
+- Resolving the selected pipeline and workflow engine

 - Preparing the project directory structure